 He goes on to tell them that true wealth, health and happiness come from Him alone – rather than things of this world.

 Unfortunately, tangible proof is hard to come by when it comes to Christianity.
 Our faith is just that – faith.
-Don’t get me wrong, there is a lot of historical evidence for Christ, the Bible, the early church, etc. But there is also a lot of controversy.
+Don’t get me wrong, there is a lot of historical evidence for Christ, the Bible, the early church, etc. But there are also a lot of controversies.
 This also doesn’t take into account the very existence of God.
 For many, the God of the Bible is simply a fairy tale.
-Everyone has their reasons for skepticism, but in the end it usually comes down to a lack of proof.
+Everyone has their reasons for skepticism, but in the end, it usually comes down to a lack of proof.
 We can’t prove beyond reasonable doubt that God exists.
-(On the flip side of that, we also can’t prove that He doesn’t…)
+(On the flip side of that, we also can’t prove that He doesn’t…) Continue Reading

 I love the beginning of a new year.
 It is such a motivation to start fresh.
 I find that I am suddenly motivated to start living better, and I know I’m not the only one.
 The start of a new year brings about New Year’s resolutions.
 Whether it’s eating better, losing weight, or simply being a better person, the new year is a perfect motivation to make goals and begin again.
 Continue Reading